Found September 30, 1991

 A small component within Acfer 214 consists of dark, fine-grained inclusions with phyllosilicate-rich clasts.
-Since the other CH components did not experience alteration, aqueous alteration of these dark hydrated clasts occurred prior to their being incorporated into the CH parent body.
-Also present are very small (up to 0.45 mm), extremely refractory, rimmed CAIs that are high in grossite, melilite, hibonite, and perovskite occur throughout (~0.1 vol%); some CAIs are significantly less altered than those from other carbonaceous chondrites.
-An exceedingly rare phase, Ca-monoaluminate, has been identified in the CH group member NWA 470, the first time that this phase has been found in nature.
+Since the other CH components did not experience alteration, aqueous alteration of these dark hydrated clasts must have occurred prior to their incorporation into the CH parent body.
+Also present are very small (up to 0.45 mm), extremely refractory rimmed CAIs which are high in grossite, melilite, hibonite, and perovskite that are throughout (~0.1 vol%); some CAIs are significantly less altered than those in other carbonaceous chondrites.
+An exceedingly rare phase, Ca-monoaluminate, has been identified in the CH3 NWA 470 and is the first time this phase has been found in nature.
 This Ca-monoaluminate is thought to have condensed from a dust-enriched region of the nebula.
 Since these highly refractory CAIs are depleted in 26Mg, they probably condensed at a very early stage, prior to the injection of 26Al into the nascent solar nebula.
 Alternatively, production of this radionuclide may have been a more localized process that left it absent in the CAI condensation region.
-The remaining component of Acfer 214 consists of a sparse, fine-grained, chondritic matrix (~5 vol%) not present in other CH members, which has been terrestrially altered to a large degree.
-Due to extended weathering of the large metal component in Acfer 214, and its conversion to pore-filling iron oxide, the porosity was calculated to be 0 (Macke et al., 2011).
+The remaining component of Acfer 214 consists of a sparse, fine-grained chondritic matrix (~5 vol%) not present in other CH members, which has been terrestrially altered to a large degree.
+Due to extended weathering of the large metal component in Acfer 214 and its conversion to pore-filling iron oxide, the porosity was calculated to be zero (Macke et al., 2011).